Flat Feet Overview

 Rarely, painful flat feet in children may be caused by a condition in which two or more of the bones in the foot grow or fuse together.
 This condition is called tarsal coalition.

-Most flat feet do not cause pain or other problems.
+Most people with flat feet do not have pain or other problems.

 Children don't often have foot pain, ankle pain, or lower leg pain.
 They should be evaluated by a health care provider if this occurs.

 Symptoms in adults may include tired or achy feet after long periods of standing or playing sports.
-You also may have pain on the outside of the ankle.
+You also may have pain on the outside of your ankle.

-For patients that have had flat foot for a long time, you may develop changes in the appearance and flexibility of your toes also.
+If you have had a flat foot for a long time, you may develop changes in the appearance and flexibility of your toes also.
 You can have pain in the deformed toes.

 Flat feet in a child do not need treatment if they are not causing pain or walking problems.